 - Bowen's disease – a very early form of skin cancer

 - basal cell carcinoma – a type of skin cancer

 - macular degeneration – an eye condition that can lead to vision loss

-- Barrett's oesophagus – changes in the cells in the lining of your lower oesophagus that could become cancerous if not treated
+- Barrett's oesophagus – changes in the cells in the lining of your lower food pipe (oesophagus) that could become cancerous if not treated

 - oesophageal cancer, mouth cancer and lung cancer – PDT can cure some cancers if used in the early stages, or offer relief from symptoms in more advanced cases

-- First, you'll need to come into the hospital or clinic to be given the light-sensitive medication.
+- First, you'll need to go into a hospital or clinic to be given the light-sensitive medicine.

-- Depending on the area of the body being treated, the medication may be a cream, injection or special drink.
+- Depending on the area of your body that's being treated, the medicine may be a cream, injection or special drink.

-- Once the medication has been applied or given, you may be asked to go home and return in a few hours or days – this will give the medication a chance to build-up in the abnormal cells.
+- After you've had the medicine you may be asked to go home and return in a few hours or days – this will give the medicine a chance to build-up in the abnormal cells.

 2) Light treatment